Debt Calculators and Loan History Information

 National Health Service Corps — provides cost-sharing grants to more than 30 states to operate their own loan repayment programs for primary care providers working in Health Professional Shortage Areas (HPSAs).

 A number of MD students are enrolled in MD/Masters programs.
 We encourage all students who are considering or applying to these programs to come speak with us for counseling & planning.

 Financial planning is required because the federal government has legislated different annual and aggregate borrowing limits for the Direct loan program based on a student's academic program.
 These limits cannot be changed and will affect your borrowing capability.
-The Direct PLUS loan is available to support additional funding for the academic program if you have received your limit.
+The Grad PLUS loan is available to support additional funding for the academic program if you have received your limit.